Noam-Dori/dynamica/README.md

         dict["Medium"] = 1;     // A medium constant
         dict["Large"] = 2;      // A large constant
         dict["ExtraLarge"] = 3; // An extra large constant
-    dd.add(new DDEnum("enum_param", 0, "A size parameter which is edited via an enum", 1, dict));
+    dd.add(new EnumParam("enum_param", 0, "A size parameter which is edited via an enum", 1, dict));
 ```

-Here we add an int-enum parameter to our Dynamica. ``DDEnum`` is an int like parameter that also contains a dictionary
+Here we add an int-enum parameter to our Dynamica. ``EnumParam`` is an int like parameter that also contains a dictionary
 to remap predefined strings to usable integers.
-This param type has a required 5th argument (in contract to ``DDInt`` having 5th and 6th optional)
+This param type has a required 5th argument (in contract to ``IntParam`` having 5th and 6th optional)
 which is a ``std::map<std::string,int>`` object mapping string values to integers.

 In the code above we can see how to create a dictionary of our liking: